navarrothiago/upf-bpf/README.md

 # 5G UPF using eBPF/XDP

-An open source C++ library powered by eBPF/XDP for user plane in mobile core network (5G/LTE).
+An open source C++ library powered by eBPF/XDP for user plane in the mobile core network (5G/LTE).

 The key pillars of this project are: